twathit/learnJavaScript/README.md

-# learn JavaScript and Node.js
+# First sight of JavaScript and Node.js